bonus3/scit-framework/README.md

 ## Controllers <a name="controllers"></a>

-SCIT Framwork flow MVC pattern.
+SCIT Framwork follow MVC pattern.
 Thus, the `Controller` folder must exist in its folder structure and all controllers class should extend the class.

 ```php
 namespace NamespaceProject\Controller;